proftak/modules/0434/mdModule.md

 The use of parentheses is neither optional nor arbitrary.
 A pair of parentheses should be used only in an "indirect" operand.
 The value of an indirect operand is the location or RAM pointed to by a specific register.
 Only the second operand of `ld` and the first operand of `st` are indirect operands.

+Because the only way to dereference is to use the `ld` and `st` instructions, and each one uses one 8-bit register for the indirect address mode, a pointer in TTP is 8-bit wide.

 # the `byte` directive

 The `byte` directive is used to reserve and initialize the value of a byte: